dwelkie/dwelkie.github.io/_pages/running.md

 ---
 ## October

-Hadn't run since getting Randy and frankly, since some personal family troubles earlier in the summer.
-Rough patches can come in may forms and sometimes things can collide to create a pretty nsaty storm.
-Yet, I survived and we're all better off now, stronger, and weathered.
+Hadn't run in a while, busy summer.
+Start things off on the right foot with a 10K of course!

 **The Surfing Madonna 10K Beach Run**
 **Date:** October 26, 2019